tallforasmurf/CrInPy/craftinginterpreters/Readme.md

                   " List<Stmt.Function> methods",
 ```

 Actually, the simpler one is commented out, and only the longer one appears in `Stmt.java` in the repo.
 So maybe he introduces the shorter version early and replaces it with the longer?
-But why then would you add the new parameter in the middle rather than the end of the signature?
+But why then would you add the new parameter in the middle, rather than the end of the signature?
 Whatever; I covered the bases by moving the superclass to the third position and making it optional,

 ```
 class Class(Stmt):